-Situated in the vicinity of the depots of travel, and adjacent to the Markets, it offers
+Situated in the vicinity of the depots of travel, and adjacent to the Markets, it offers baking, boiling, or roasting, with others,-will taste best when ate in the state nature has left them.

 Facilities for Travellers unsurpassed in this City.